joelbryla/edumated/README.md

 To be able to use this tool you'll first have to create a calendar that you will add the events to.
 To create a new google calendar simply click [here](https://calendar.google.com/calendar/r/settings/createcalendar).
 Once you've created the calendar click on the configure button and scroll down to the *Integrate Calendar* and copy the Calendar ID.
-Next you will have to enable the Google Calendar API to do that go [here](https://developers.google.com/calendar/quickstart/python) and click the *ENABLE GOOGLE CALENDAR API*.
-And after that save the credentials locally.
+Now when running edumated, when it asks for your calendar id input the one you just copied before.